 Marine Education Center

 Participants explore coastal salt marshes with educators aboard the university research vessel, the Miss Peetsy B. Activities include live animal encounters with coastal wildlife and opportunities to fish, crab, seine and sieve.
-Students will participate in field trips appropriate for their ages, such as exploring beach habitats or a day at Ship Island.
+Students will participate in field trips appropriate for their ages, such as exploring beach habitats.

 For more information, contact the Marine Education Center by email or call 228.818.8095.